 Forget about scanning and printing.
-Electronic signatures will take your digitization process to the next level – and will streamline your contract workflow.
-The cost savings are significant.
+Electronic signatures will take your digitization process to the next level — and streamline your contract workflow.
+The cost savings are significant!

 Precisely allows you to create electronic signatures on a limitless number of documents.
 Close deals, execute contracts and onboard new hires quicker than ever before.
 No more paper.

 Step 1: Start a project

 To send a document for signing, click Projects in the top menu.
-Next up, in the menu to the left, click the green New project button to create the contract from a template, start blank or upload a file of your own.
+Then, click the green New project button to the top left to create a contract from a template, start blank or upload a file of your own.

 Note: By choosing Upload and sign, you can easily import an existing document you want to sign instead.

 Step 2: Choose recipients

-Once you've created a contract from a template, or uploaded a file, click the Signees button and select New.
-Then enter the information about your recipient name, email address, organization and role, and click the blue Create button.
+Once you've created a contract from a template (or have uploaded a file), click the Signees button and select New.
+Then, enter the information about your recipient name, email address, organization and role, and click the blue Create button.

 Step 3: Enter your message and send for signing

 Once the contract is created or uploaded and the signees have been added, click the Send for signing button to fill out your message to the signees.
 Then click the blue Send for signing button to send the contract for signing.
 Simple as that.